esccode/esccode.github.io/_posts/2023-05-15-comptia-security-domain.md

 ### 5.2 Explain the importance of applicable regulations, standards, or frameworks that impact organizational security posture

 - Regulations, standards, and legislations
-  - General Data Protection Regulation(GDPR)
+  - General Data Protection Regulation(GDPR)(is a set of rules designed to give EU citizens more control over their personal data.
+It aims to simplify the regulatory environment for business so both citizens and businesses in the European Union can fully benefit from the digital economy.)
   - National,territory, or state laws
   - Payment Card Industry Data Security Standard (PCI DSS)
 - Key frameworks